SAUERKRAUT

 Mix it up

-Next, add a drizzle of pickling vinegar.
+Next, add a drizzle of vinegar, I like to use apple cider vinegar.
 You can adjust this at the end if you need more, but with enough salt and hand power you should be able to extract most of the water out of the veggies.
-Option to add apple cider vinegar, just be aware of its flavour profile.
+This is completely optional, but I find best results and flavout with this additional splash of apple cider vinegar.

 Make a mess and pound it out.